zacseewald/Calculator/README.md

 # Calculator App

+*I forked this from my old repo and refactored it with better styling and more functionality.*

 ### [View App](https://cryptic-brushlands-31769.herokuapp.com/)

 The purpose of this app is practicing a short build from start to finish in one sitting.